NISP-GmbH/NISP-Installer/README.md

 * --disable-slurm= : if true, slurm will not be installed
 * --disable-dcv= : if true, dcv will not be installed
+* --enable-dcv-gpu-nvidia=true : if true, DCV with NVIDIA GPU support will be installed
+* --enable-dcv-gpu-amd=true : if true, DCV with AMD GPU support will be installed